survivejs/react-book/manuscript/05_implementing_notes.md

 ## Connecting `addItem` with Data Model

 Next we will need to connect this with our data model somehow.
-It is problematic that now it is stored within our `render` method.
+It is problematic that data is stored within our `render` method.
 React provides a concept known as state for this purpose.
 We can move our data there like this:

 ```javascript
 constructor(props) {